 - Beat 2 1/2 cups of butter on a medium speed for 30 seconds with a paddle attachment until smooth.

-- Add in 1/2 tsp salt, and 1 Tbsp vanilla extract and mix on a low speed until combined.
+- Add in 1 Tbsp vanilla extract and 1/2 tsp salt.
+Mix on a low speed until combined.

 - Beat on low until the ingredients are fully incorporated and the desired consistency is reached.

-- If the frosting is too thick, add an extra Tbsp of heavy cream.
-If it's too thin, add in another 1/2 cup of powdered sugar.
+- If the frosting seems too thick, add an extra Tbsp of heavy cream.
+If it's too thin, mix in another 1/4 cup of powdered sugar.

 Rocky Road Buttercream Scoops

-- Once the marshmallow butter is made, place 2 cups of marshmallow frosting into a separate bowl.
+- Once the marshmallow buttercream is made, place 2 cups of marshmallow frosting into a separate bowl.

 - Mix in 1 cup of melted and cooled milk chocolate and stir until combined.

-- Fold in 1 cup of mini marshmallows and and 1/2 cup chopped nuts.
+- Fold in 1 cup of mini marshmallows and 1/2 cup chopped nuts.

 - Use a cookie scoop to make mock ice cream scoops.
 Scoop them onto a parchment lined baking sheet and place in the freezer until they're firm to the touch.